Speak to an expert today 01270 440 341 020 3633 2107

 • How to use fire safety equipment

-At the end of the course, participants are awarded a certificate to confirm that they have undertaken the necessary training and are knowledgeable in all of the fire marshal responsibilities.
+At the end of the course, participants are awarded a certificate to confirm that they have undertaken the necessary training and are knowledgeable in all of the fire warden responsibilities.

 Fire Marshal Training With Rhino Safety

-As experts in workplace health and safety, we deliver a range of training courses including basic fire safety and fire marshal training.
-Our courses can be either in person or online to suit the needs of your business.
-Contact us at Rhino Safety today to find out how we can help with fire marshal training or any of our other health and safety services.
+As experts in workplace health and safety, we deliver a range of training courses, including basic fire safety and fire marshal training.
+Our courses can be either in-person or online to suit the needs of your business.
+Contact us at Rhino Safety today to find out how we can help with fire marshal training or to learn more about any of our other health and safety services.

 Our Reviews